 - Answer: Double down on services side of the business, ceding the space of being the “lowest cost” hardware supplier to Asian manufacturers

-There is no cut and dry SCQA template.
-However, if you are planning to use the framework, it is helpful to take the following steps:
+An SCQA template can be as simple as having 4 text boxes on a slide.
+If you are planning to use the framework, it is helpful to take the following steps:

-- Think through your situation ahead of time and break the elements of your story into the above predefined categories.
+- Break the elements of your story into the above predefined categories.

 - Jot down a few bullet points around the message you want to send – to that particular stakeholder group and at that specific point in time.

-- When telling your story, limit your explanation across the sub-sections to a few sentences each.
+- When telling your story, limit your explanation across the sub-sections to 1-2 sentences each.

 The SCQA framework is a helpful tool to use when looking to communicate your point and enables you to highlight your key takeaways in an easy-to-digest manner.
-The SCQA framework allows you to set context for the audience through the use of your “question” and then quickly gets to the “answer” of the question you’ve asked.
+The SCQA framework allows you to set context for the audience through the use of your “question,” and then quickly provides the “answer” to the question you’ve asked.

-While the SCQA framework can give you a roadmap for structuring your arguments, it is also important to make sure you are curating the content inside of each section to ensure the story you’re telling is the correct one for your audience and that time.
+While the SCQA framework gives you a roadmap for structuring your story, it is important to ensure you are curating the content inside of each section to ensure the story you’re telling is the correct one for your audience at that time.
 This takes focused practice and intentionality!

 - Myers Briggs: Improve Workplace Communication